 Are there any wild monkeys in the United States?

-Why There Are No Monkeys From North America There are a fair share of terrifying creatures roaming in North America, but there is one creature that has never had roots: monkeys.
-There are some wild monkeys in Mexico, but in the US and Canada?
+Why There Are No Monkeys From North America There is a fair share of terrifying creatures roaming in North America, but there is one creature that has never had roots: monkeys.
+There are some wild monkeys in Mexico but in the US and Canada?
 None.

 In 1981, Dr. Linda Wolf would attract Silver Springs monkeys with peanuts so she could monitor the girls’ fertility rates.